Where do you live?

 Were there other perpetuating factors in your illness or illnesses, or was your only issue a microbial imbalance?

 It turned out I had a grocery list of health problems, and microbial dysbiosis was only one of them.
 Together these factors formed a vicious circle of misery that I have battled and largely resolved over the last few years.
-Slowly the jigsaw pieces came together and a big picture emerged.
+Slowly the jigsaw pieces have come together and the big picture has emerged.
 It’s a picture which many of you know well, a vicious cycle of dysbiosis, intestinal permeability, immune disruption and systemic chaos.
-One day it will have a label, but for now people like me live with the label of mental illness rather than getting the healthcare we need.

 The key milestones in my recovery are as follows.